Crochet Granny Rectangle Pattern

 I’m adding a simple twist to the Basic Granny Square Pattern, to turn it into a longer rectangle shape.
-This Granny Rectangle is just as easy to crochet and super fun!
+This Crochet Granny Rectangle is just as easy to crochet and super fun!

 Supplies needed: